Skip to main contentCarbon Design System

 Overflow content

-Avoid having multiple lines of text in a dropdown.
-If the text is too long for one line, add an ellipsis (…) for overflow content, and accompany with a browser-based tooltip to show the full string of text.
+Avoid multiple lines of text in a dropdown.
+If the text is too long for a single line, add an ellipsis (…) for overflow, and use a tooltip to display the full text—preferably a Carbon tooltip for keyboard accessibility where possible.

 Dropdown overflow text truncation.